 The character Mark Renton in the film Trainspotting [quoted above] later said self-satisfyingly that he "chose something else" other than the boring suburban existence of most.
 What he chose was a life on the streets with beer, sex and hard drugs.
 But what he chose was not really something else.
 It was merely an escape from the futile life-style he condemned and rejected.
 It was an escape to nowhere.
 He rebelled against the system, but by so doing, he allowed the system to break him.

 To beat the system you must dismantle and destroy it.
 Peacefully, if possible.
-You must then replace it with a better one.
+But then you must then replace it with a better one.
 This requires a clear mind and cogent thought.
 It requires self-discipline and a sense of mission.
 It requires the determination not to be beaten.

 The nuclear family is the fundamental building brick of human society.
 Its function and structure are decreed by nature.
 Its natural base is the idyllic home which must include control and use of adequate terrestrial resources.
 But modern capitalism has severed it from its natural means of self-support.
 It has divided the nuclear family by forcing its members to spend all their prime time in separate places serving different masters.